thangarajvisolve/Sample/README.markdown

 * In config file the above statements should be included and the IP_Address should be entered into the specified locations.

-NOTE : The same configuration changes needs to reflected in all the machines running in the same domain.
+NOTE : `The same configuration changes needs to reflected in all the machines running in the same domain.`

 **3.** Architecture of Distributed Application will be  as following structure:

-    DataGenerator&Publishers  ---------------------->   Central  -------------------->   Subscribers
+  `

-       OsplDDS	                         	    		      OSPLDDS                              OsplDDS
+  `DataGenerator & Publishers[OsplDDS]  ---------------------->   Central[OsplDDS]  -------------------->   Subscribers[OsplDDS]`